valhalla/valhalla-docs/map-matching/api-reference.md

-# Mapzen Map Matching Service API reference
+# Map Matching API reference

-Mapzen Map Matching Service is powered by the Valhalla engine.
-Valhalla is an open-source routing service that lets you integrate routing and navigation into a web or mobile application.
-This page documents the inputs and outputs to the Map Matching Service.
+With the Mapzen Map Matching service, you can match coordinates, such as GPS locations, to roads and paths that have been mapped in OpenStreetMap.
+By doing this, you can turn a path into a route with narrative instructions and also get the attribute values from that matched line.

-There are two separate Map Matching Service calls that perform different operations on an input set of latitude,longitude coordinates.
+There are two separate Map Matching calls, `trace_route` and `trace_attributes`, that perform different operations on an input set of latitude,longitude coordinates.

-The first action is called trace_route.
-The trace_route action takes the mode and a list of latitude,longitude coordinates, for example from a GPS trace, and turns it into a route result.
-Sample use cases for trace_route include:
-* Sharing a recorded route.
-Turn a recorded GPS trace into a route, complete with shape snapped to the road network and a set of guidance directions.
-An example is turning a GPS traces from a bike route into a set of narrative instructions.
+The `trace_route` action takes the costing mode and a list of latitude,longitude coordinates, for example, from a GPS trace, to turn them into a route with the shape snapped to the road network and a set of guidance directions.
+You might use this to take a GPS trace from a bike route into a set of narrative instructions so you can re-create your trip or share it with others.

-The second action is called trace_attributes.
-The trace_attributes action takes the mode and a GPS trace or latitude, longitude positions from a portion of an existing route and returns detailed attribution along the portion of the route.
-This includes details for each section of road along the path as well as any intersections along the path.
-Sample use cases include:
+The `trace_attributes` action takes the costing mode and a GPS trace or latitude,longitude positions and returns detailed attribution along the portion of the route.
+This includes details for each section of road along the path, as well as any intersections along the path.
+Some of the use cases for `trace_attributes` include getting:

-* Just-in-time information for navigation.
+* just-in-time information for navigation.
 Returning full details along an entire route can create a very large payload.
-Regular route responses from Valhalla include shape and a set of maneuvers along each route leg.
+Regular route responses include shape and a set of maneuvers along each route leg.
 The maneuvers are a generalization of the path to simplify the description.
 Detailed attributes and localization of attributes along a maneuver would require significant additions to the route response.
 For long and even moderate length routes this can be wasteful, as the chances of re-routing along a long route are high.
-An alternate approach is to request detailed information “just-in-time” for portions of the upcoming route.
+An alternate approach is to request detailed information just-in-time for portions of the upcoming route.
-* Speed limits.
+* speed limits.
 Speed limits along a path are a good example of just-in-time information that can be used for navigation.
-A single maneuver in a route (US-1 for example) may have many different speed limits along the full length of the maneuver.
-The trace_attributes action allows speed limits along each road segment to be determined and associated to portions of a maneuver.
+A single maneuver in a route (US-1, for example) may have many different speed limits along the full length of the maneuver.
+The `trace_attributes` action allows speed limits along each road segment to be determined and associated to portions of a maneuver.
-* Obtaining way Ids.
-Another use case is to turn a GPS trace into a set of way Ids that match the trace.
-The trace_attributes action enables this.
+* way IDs.
+You can turn a GPS trace into a set of way IDs that match the trace.
-* Finding the current road.
-A simple map-matching call with a recent set of GPS locations can be useful to find information about the current road, even if not doing navigation or have a route loaded on device.
+* the current road.
+A map-matching call with a recent set of GPS locations can be useful to find information about the current road, even if not doing navigation or having a route loaded on device.

 Note that the attributes that are returned are Valhalla routing attributes, not the base OSM tags or base data.
-Valhalla imports OSM tags and “normalizes” many of them to a standard set of values used for routing.
-Users interested in the base OSM tags along a path would need to take the OSM way IDs (returned as attributes along the path) and query OSM via a process like overpass to get the actual base data.
+Valhalla imports OSM tags and normalizes many of them to a standard set of values used for routing.
+The default logic for the OpenStreetMap tags, keys, and values used when routing are documented on an [OSM wiki page](http://wiki.openstreetmap.org/wiki/OSM_tags_for_routing/Valhalla).
+To get the base OSM tags along a path, you need to take the OSM way IDs that are returned as attributes along the path and query OSM directly through a process such as the [Overpass API](http://wiki.openstreetmap.org/wiki/Overpass_API).

-The Map Matching Service is in active development.
+The Map Matching service is in active development.
 You can follow the [Mapzen blog](https://mapzen.com/blog) to get updates.
 To report software issues or suggest enhancements, open an issue in GitHub within the [valhalla repository](https://github.com/valhalla/valhalla).
 You can also send a message to routing@mapzen.com.

-The default logic for the OpenStreetMap tags, keys, and values used when routing are documented on an [OSM wiki page](http://wiki.openstreetmap.org/wiki/OSM_tags_for_routing/Valhalla).

-## Map Matching Service Actions:
+## Map Matching service actions

-Our Map Matching Service includes two separate service calls that perform different operations on an input set of latitude, longitude coordinates, depending on your interest: `/trace_route?` or `/trace_attributes?`.
-It is important to note that all service requests should be *POST* since shape or encoded_polyline can be fairly large.
+Map Matching includes two separate service calls that perform different operations on an input set of latitude, longitude coordinates: `/trace_route?` or `/trace_attributes?`.
+It is important to note that all service requests should be *POST* because `shape` or `encoded_polyline` can be fairly large.

 *map-matching action 1*  `trace_route`